max-Hawkins/heterog-bluefield-dev/README.md

 ```

 From a Thor login node, let's allocate the nodes we want to use, ssh into the BlueField node we
-just allocated, then run a heterogeneous MPI command.
+just allocated (very important), then run a heterogeneous MPI command.
 Change the requested nodes and parameters
 as you see fit, but ensure that one traditional host and one BlueField are allocated.

 ```bash